 - 450 g apples peeled and cored

-- 3 tablespoon soft light brown sugar or demerara sugar
+- 3 tbsp soft light brown sugar or demerara sugar

 - 1 teaspoon ground cinnamon